aura-automation/aura-automation.github.io/_posts/2013-07-30-websphere-automation-blog.markdown

 Relationship between the resources is captured using the XML tree hierarchy.
 Values in Resource XML files are tokenised to make these files environment agnostic.

+Aura is available as CLI that can be used by developers locally or can be intergated with exisiting automation scripts.

-Aura is packaged as ANT tasks and comes with a quick start ANT script to enable quick set up.
+Aura is also packaged as ANT tasks.
 This can be extended and built up to integrate to your binary repository.

+### What is Aura and Why Should I care?

+Aura is very minimalistic and very efficient.
+The most important thing to realize about Aura  is that it creates a simple xml representation of your config without requiring heavy tools.
+Traditional/Commercial tools require a database, server-side code, UI which is self defeating when you want rapid time to market.

+Therefore if you like to keep things simple and you prefer the command-line over an admin panel UI then give Aura a try.

+**Developers like Aura because we can write configuration like we write code:**

+- Ability to write configuration in XML in your favorite text-editor.
+- Ability to preview changes against environments.
+- No release notes or manaul steps required.
+- Ability to extract configuration from know good envirnment.
+- Ability to version configuration with source code.
+- Ability to use rules to block certain configuration types.
+- Easy to read reports.

+**Thank you** for reading this far.